kirisakow/api-py/README.md

 docker run -d --name api-py -p ${PORT_NUM_AS_ENV_VAR}:80 api-py-img
 ```

-2. b. ...or in a virtual environment:
+2. b. ...or as a transient systemd service in a virtual environment:

 ```sh
 sudo apt install python3.10-venv